expo/expo/docs/versions/v20.0.0/guides/configuration.md

       By default, Expo shows some text at the bottom of the loading screen.
 Set this to `true` to disable.

+   - `splash`

+      Configuration for loading and splash screen for standalone apps.

+       - `backgroundColor`

+          Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

+       - `image`

+          Properties for customizing the images on the splash and loading screen for standalone apps.

+           - `ios`

+              Image specific properties for the loading experience on iOS standalone apps.

+               - `backgroundImage`

+                  Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.
+Will be inserted into the loading screen's background image view with contentMode `aspectFill`.

 - `appKey`

    By default, Expo looks for the application registered with the AppRegistry as `main`.
 If you would like to change this, you can specify the name in this property.